Iamamiwhoami: 2012–2013: Kin

-On 1 February 2012, iamamiwhoami's YouTube channel once again became active with the posting of the video "kin 20120611", which was sent to music blogs much in the same manner as the original release.
+On 1 February 2012, iamamiwhoami's YouTube channel once again became active with the posting of the video "kin 20120611", which was sent to music blogs and contained interactive elevents much in the same manner as the original release.
 This continued with each successive release in the Kin series.
 It was speculated that the title of the video pertained to the date 11 June 2012, using the Gregorian big-endian dating system most common in Sweden.
 The video was followed by the original music video in the Kin series, titled "Sever", later the opening track on iamamiwhoami's debut studio album.
 The series consists of nine songs and videos, which culminates in "Goods" and is a continuation of the story arc founded by the original uploads, online concert and Bounty series.
 Together, the videos form a collective film also titled Kin which was released in CD/DVD and has been screened at several European film festivals.
 A digital download of each song was released to retailers one day following the YouTube upload.
 In terms of imagery, much of Kin contains large hairy creatures which interact with Lee throughout the narrative, which she explained as "represent[ing] a part of me and most others.
 Life with it is very much a delight.
 I have experienced the consequences of living without it."
 The release resulted in the first interviews conducted by Lee in promotion of the album, for the first time describing the process of creating the iamamiwhoami visuals and music.
 She referred to the making of Kin in an interview with The Guardian as having been "nine months of hard labour".
 Lee has also explained Kin "came to life after a close encounter with the audience at the first live concert in 2011" and called herself a "proud mother".